dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 $ ng g component pages/complete
 ```

-The [`ng g` command (or `ng generate`)](https://github.com/angular/angular-cli/#generating-components-directives-pipes-and-services) creates the necessary files and folders for Angular components, directives, pipes, and services.
+The [`ng g` command (or its longform, `ng generate`)](https://github.com/angular/angular-cli/#generating-components-directives-pipes-and-services) creates the necessary files and folders for Angular components, directives, pipes, and services.
 It also imports components in `app.module.ts`.
 We now have the scaffolding for our three page components, so let's set up routing.

 ## Create a Routing Module

-Let's build an `NgModule` to support routing.
+Let's build a separate `NgModule` to support routing.
 Create a new file in the `src/app/core` folder called `app-routing.module.ts`:

 ```typescript
 // src/app/core/routing-module.ts